 Eat your greens:

 Simple sautéed leafy greens take just a few minutes to prepare.
-Use this as a basic blueprint, but add additional veggies or spices for endless variations.
+This is a basic blueprint, but add additional veggies or spices for variety.

 Heat 1-2 tablespoons of coconut oil, ghee or grass fed butter in a large sauté pan on medium heat.